pymupdf/PyMuPDF-Optional-Material/docs/document.rst

       PDF only: Change embedded file meta information.
 All parameters are optional.
 Letting them default will lead to a no-operation.

-      :arg int/str n: index or name of entry.
-For an integer ``0 <= n < embeddedFileCount`` must be true.
+      :arg int|str n: index or name of entry.
+An integer must be in ``range(0, embeddedFileCount)``.
       :arg str filename: sets the filename.
       :arg str ufilename: sets the unicode filename.
       :arg str desc: sets the description.

       .. note:: Deprecated subset of :meth:`embeddedFileUpd`.
-Will be deleted in next version.
+Will be deleted in a future version.

     .. method:: close()